 The apostle Peter said, “With the Lord, a day is like a thousand years, and a thousand years are like a day” (2 Peter 3:8).
 Peter didn’t arbitrarily use 1,000 years as a metaphor; it was based on divine revelation.
 Psalm 90:4 contains the same insight.

-• The Book of Jubilees, another Jewish text, uses a 49-year Jubilee cycle, with each Jubilee representing a “week” period.
+- The Book of Jubilees, another Jewish text, uses a 49-year Jubilee cycle, with each Jubilee representing a “week” period.
 This chronology covers history from creation to Moses based on 50 Jubilees.
-Combining the 70 cycles mentioned in the Bible (e.g., Daniel 9:24, where 70 periods are allotted to Israel) results in a total of 120 cycles, corresponding to 5,880.
+Combining the 70 cycles mentioned in the Bible (e.g., Daniel 9:24, where 70 periods are allotted to Israel) results in a total of 120 cycles, corresponding to 5,880 years if the Jubilee cycle is 49 years, or 6000 years if the Jubilee cycle is 50 years.

 Christianity: